prannoy1123/Churn-Analysis-For-Banking-Customers/README.md

 # Churn-Analysis-For-Banking-Customers

-The dataset is taken from kaggle.com and we have anaysysez it using Power BI.
-This dataset explians the churning of customers in the banking domain and we have analysed the insights and reasons for it.
-The follwing data insights are shared below;
+The dataset is taken from kaggle.com and we have analyzed it using Power BI.
+This dataset explains the reasons and churning of customers in the banking domain and we have analyzed the insights and reasons for it.
+The following data insights are shared below;

 Total customers=10,000